 This contract applies when a third party carries out a comprehensive part of the contracting company's production process (core activity) entirely by itself and at its own risk.
 In this case, the third party acts autonomously and has its own technical, administrative, and financial resources.

-Service outsourcing cannot be used for performing core activities of the contracting company unless they are highly specialized works or services.
+Service outsourcing can be used for performing the contracting company's main activities.
+However, outsourcing of core business activities is prohibited, except for highly specialized works or services.